HankB/Fun_with_rusqlite/w3resource/README.md

 # w3resource Comprehensive Guide to SQLite integration in Rust

+## Status

+* 2025-03-23 Complete for what I want the DB access to do.

 <https://www.w3resource.com/sqlite/snippets/rust-sqlite.php>

 Looks interesting and worth working through.
 Not including the "bundled" feature results in: